CEMeNT-PSAAP/MCDC-TNT/README.md

 3. particles produced from fissions;
 4. surface tracking and track length estimators; and
 5. trainsent modeling
-For more information about the impolemented neutron transport throy see the rundown in the docs folder.

 ## Quick Set-Up
 For Numba (CPU/GPU) and the Pure Python implementation we can do all this: